 BOARD OF DIRECTORS

-Mr. Mulligan is currently a Presidential Innovation Fellow working on the Cyber-Physical Systems project for the White House with the National Institute of Standards and Technology (NIST).
+Mr. Mulligan just finished serving as a Presidential Innovation Fellow working on the Cyber-Physical Systems project for the White House with the National Institute of Standards and Technology (NIST).
 Mr. Mulligan previously was the Founder and President of Proto6, a technology consulting company focused on the Internet of Things, RF Sensors, IPv6, IP networks and open systems.
-He is notable for developing the Embedded Internet and created the 6LoWPAN protocol and has chaired the 6LoWPAN working group at the IETF since 1995.
+He is notable for developing the Embedded Internet and creating the 6LoWPAN protocol and chairing the 6LoWPAN working group at the IETF since 1995.
 He helped build the first commercial firewall product and was instrumental in the design of the IPv6 protocol.
 Geoff holds over 15 patents in network security and electronic mail and is often called to serve as an expert witness on patent litigation and has testified before Congress on Electronic Commerce and Computer Security.
 He authored the security book "Removing the Spam" in 1999.
 Mr. Mulligan received his MS in Computer Science from the University of Denver after graduating from the United States Air Force Academy.
-He is a Founder and former board member of the Zigbee Alliance and one of the founders of the IP for Smart Objects Alliance (IPSO) where he served as Chairman for 5 years.
+He is a Founder and former board member of the Zigbee Alliance.

 Mr. Höller is a Principal Researcher at Ericsson Research where he has the responsibility to define and drive technology strategies and to contribute to the company strategies in the area of M2M and Internet of Things, and where he is a strong advocate for Ericsson’s vision of “50 Billion connected Devices”.
 He was an early promoter of Internet of Things and M2M at Ericsson and significantly contributed to Ericsson’s portfolio and standardization strategies.
 Jan has also served as a Board Member of WISENET, Vinnova Centre of Excellence for Wireless Sensor Networks at Uppsala University in Sweden.
 Mr. Höller’s expertise spans IoT, M2M, context-aware services, ubiquitous computing and mobile and pervasive networking, as well as standardization, business innovation, partnering and ecosystem creation and is matched by his belief in the use of IP and the Web in all connected devices.
 He was recently featured in a Wired Magazine article titled “When the World becomes the Web” and is a co-author of the new book, From Machine-to-Machine to the Internet of Things – Introduction to a New Age of Intelligence.
 Mr. Höller currently serves as Secretary of the IPSO Alliance Board of Directors, where he provides guidance on the telecommunications industry and its partnership with the IPSO Alliance to advance mutual goals of “Building a Smarter World through the Internet of Things”.